 6 imported COVID-19 cases reported in Shanghai

-The first patient is a Chinese travelling in the United States who departed the country on November 25 and arrived at the Shanghai Pudong International Airport on November 26.
+The first patient is a Chinese living in the United Kingdom who arrived at the Shanghai Pudong International Airport on December 4.

-The second to sixth patients are Chinese working or studying in Russia who departed the country on December 3 and arrived at the Shanghai airport on December 4 on the same flight.
+The second patient is a Chinese working in Russia who arrived at the Shanghai airport on December 4.

+The third patient is a Chinese visiting relatives in Canada who arrived at the Shanghai airport on December 5.

+The fourth patient is an Australian living in Croatia who arrived at the Shanghai airport on December 6.

-Meanwhile, two patients were discharged from hospital upon recovery, according to the commission.
+Meanwhile, one patient was discharged from hospital upon recovery, according to the health commission.

 No new locally transmitted or suspected cases were reported in the past 24 hours, according to the commission.